Prompting Techniques

 Source: Parallel Implementations - Augmented Coding Patterns Lada Kesseler.
 2025-10-01

-When text and code is not enough
+When text and code are not enough

 Multimodal input